dnvlz/DiffractionGratings/README.md

 that can be used to set the value that corresponds to the dimmest (most negative) color.)
 For this exercise a value of vmax=0.01 appears to work well.

+## Second pattern
-2. We study a system where ight with wavelength $\lambda$ is incident on a diffraction grating of total width $w$, gets diffracted, is focused with a lens of focal length $f$, and falls on a screen.
+We study a system where ight with wavelength $\lambda$ is incident on a diffraction grating of total width $w$, gets diffracted, is focused with a lens of focal length $f$, and falls on a screen.
 Theory tells us that the intensity of the diffraction pattern on the screen, a distance $x$ from the central axis of the system, is given by
 $$I(x)=\int_{-w/2}^{w/2}\bigg|\sqrt{q(u)}e^{i2\pi x u/\lambda f}du \bigg|^2,$$